Few places in the world capture curiosity and interest as much as Havana, Cuba. The charming old towns, colorful facades, rich history, and perhaps th

 Where to Eat & Drink in La Habana, Cuba

-Best Western style coffee & breakfast I found at HAV Coffee & Breakfast.
+Best Western-style coffee & breakfast I found at HAV Coffee & Breakfast.
 It’s a super nice Boutique Hotel and offers free Wi-Fi!

-Just around the corner lies El Cafe which has a lively vibe, great Western-style breakfast options and good coffee!
+Just around the corner lies El Cafe, which has a lively vibe, great Western-style breakfast options and good coffee!
 Very worth popping by!

 My favorite place for dinner is La Fonda del Pirata.
 It’s ideal if you are looking for a lively and friendly vibe, great big dishes, and affordable prices in Habana Vieja.